 The Board should establish an Audit Committee with written terms of reference which clearly set out its authority

 At present, the AC comprises four non-executive Directors, the majority of whom (including the Chairman of the AC, are IDs.
 The members bring with them invaluable recent and relevant managerial and professional expertise in accounting and related financial management domains; in particular the Chairman of the AC is a member of the Institute of Singapore Chartered Accountants.
 None of the AC members was previously a partner of the incumbent external auditors, KPMG LLP (KPMG), within the previous 12 months, nor does any of the AC members hold any financial interest in KPMG.

 The AC has explicit authority to investigate any matter within its terms of reference.
 Management is required to provide the fullest co-operation in providing information and resources, and in implementing or carrying out all requests made by the AC.
 The AC has direct access to the internal and external auditors and full discretion to invite any Director or executive officer to attend its meetings.
 Similarly, both the internal and external auditors are given unrestricted access to the AC.

 - reviews the significant financial reporting issues and judgements so as to ensure the integrity of the financial statements of CCT Group and any announcements relating to CCT Group's financial performance;

-- reviews and reports to the Board at least annually the adequacy and effectiveness of the Manager's internal controls, including financial, operational, compliance and information technology controls, and risk management systems;
+- reviews and reports to the Board at least annually the adequacy and effectiveness of the Manager's internal controls, including financial, operational, compliance and IT controls, and risk management systems;

 - reviews the adequacy and effectiveness of the Manager's internal audit and compliance functions;

 - reviews the scope and results of the external audit, and independence and objectivity of the external auditors;